Best Hotels in Braga — Where to Stay

 Booking Tips

-Braga gets busy during Semana Santa (Holy Week before Easter) — the city’s religious processions draw large crowds and hotels fill.
-Book months ahead for Easter and for the summer festival season (June Festas de São João).
+Braga gets busy during Semana Santa (Holy Week before Easter) — the city’s religious processions are among the most dramatic in Portugal and hotels fill well in advance.
+Book 2–3 months ahead for Easter and for the summer festival season, particularly the Festas de São João in late June (Braga’s version features traditional folk performances and bonfires).

 Frequently Asked Questions